deep-entertainment/safehouse/design/gdd.md

 #### Morning

-[marjorie](characters/marjorie.md), [calvin](characters/calvin.md) and [rebeca](characters/rebeca.md) arrive at the safe house in New Jersey.
+[marjorie](characters/marjorie.md), [calvin](characters/calvin.md) and [rebeca](characters/rebeca.md) arrive at the safe house in a New Jersey suburb.
 They make themselves at home. [marjorie](characters/marjorie.md) goes upstairs in her bedroom to unpack.
 She has smuggled a phone into the safe house and calls her mother, gets interrupted by [rebeca](characters/rebeca.md), who screams at her, grabs her phone and storms off.

 #### Noon